menu

 Summary

 Technology startups often require more than just capital to launch, grow, and scale innovations.
-Incubators are crucial in providing entrepreneurs mentorship, technology validation, business development, connections to manufacturers, and more to strengthen the America’s clean energy future.
+Regional incubators are crucial in providing entrepreneurs mentorship, technology validation, business development, connections to manufacturers, and more to strengthen the America’s clean energy future.
 The prize seeks to address a capital gap in supporting these critical organizations by providing funds to be applied where incubators need them most.
 Providing capital to enable creative, forward-thinking organizations is necessary to allow these groups to think more expansively about the role of incubators in the broader regional innovation and entrepreneurial ecosystem.

 Core to the EPIC Prize Round 2 is the incubator program, which consists of three phases: